sajid1108/gemini-text-summarizer/README.md

-# Gemini Text Summarizer ✨
+# AI Text Summarizer & Sentiment Analyzer ✨

 A Streamlit app that uses Google Gemini API to summarize large chunks of text into key points.